-Understanding how old is my iPad helps you:
+Understanding How Old Is My iPad helps you:

-Here’s a step-by-step method to instantly discover how old is my iPad:
+Here’s a step-by-step method to immediately realize How Old Is My iPad:

-Step 1: Open Settings
+Step 1: Open Settings App

 - Tap the Settings app on your iPad home screen.